albertbellonch/piet/README.md

 * v.0.1.1 Added support for GIFs.
 Added an extra option to use pngquant (thanks @rogercampos).
 Solved problems with Carrierwave >= 0.6 (thanks @mllocs and @huacnlee).
 * v.0.1.2 Fixed some problems with missing processing, thanks to @lentg.
 * v.0.1.3 Use png_quantizator gem instead of the own implementation.
-* v.0.2.0 Users of the gem can now use piet-binary gem thanks to @PikachuEXE.
-Fix bug with filenames containing spaces, parentheses and some other characters.
+* v.0.2.0 Users of the gem can now use piet-binary gem thanks to @loureirorg.
+Fix bug with filenames containing spaces, parentheses and some other characters thanks to @PikachuEXE.
 Requiring png_quantizator when it's due, thanks to @jayzes.
 Finally, specifying the gem version due to @jigfox interest.